himanshuvirmani/android-volley/README.md

 ## Attention

+For any Gson or OkHttp issue/suggestions please write back to me at himanshuvirmani@gmail.com or open an issue here.
-This project is just a mirror of volley, if you have found any bugs or need some features, please create an issue at [AOSP Issue Tracker](https://code.google.com/p/android/issues/list).
+Apart from that this project is just a mirror of volley, if you have found any bugs or need some features, please create an issue at [AOSP Issue Tracker](https://code.google.com/p/android/issues/list).